IS2AI/KazEmoTTS/README.md

 <p align = "center">This repository provides a <a href="some_cloud_link">dataset</a> and a text-to-speech (TTS) model for the paper <br><a href = "link_to_be_added"><b>KazEmoTTS:
 A Dataset for Kazakh Emotional Text-to-Speech Synthesis</b></a></p>

-You are able to listen for samples here: [Demo_link](https://anonimous4849.github.io)

 <a name = "stats"><h2>Dataset Statistics 📊</h2></a>

 <table align = "center">